stianlaa/byte-barometer/README.md

 ## Future work

+- [ ] Do sentiment analysis before upserting?
+- [ ] Consider doing a general sentiment analysis per document being sent in, instead of aspect based analysis.
 - [ ] Add an animation to the byte-barometer, when it receives new data.
 - [ ] Add a sort of streaming of comments and sentiment analysis, so that the byte-barometer is updated in real time.
-- [ ] Find and apply a suitable theme color pallette
 - [ ] Improve sentence split by adjusting decoding to remove htmltags and other non-ascii characters, but keep original available too.
 - [ ] Populate an index with a larger amount of data
 - [ ] Change commentdisplay to show the comments as cards